 Conditions were ripe for a landslide Labour victory.
 The Thatcherite monetarist experiment had failed dramatically.
 1981 had been a good year for my family: my father got a new job, we moved from the then modern and acceptable area of Longthorpe to a big house in a more central and very nice part of Peterborough (no, this last bit isn’t an oxymoron).
 My younger brother was born and I started school, both developments that doubtless delighted me at the time.
 Helped by the Trotskyite adventurer known as “Roger Redhat”, I soon learned to read.

-But aside from Charles and Diana’s wedding, 1981, seems to have marked a major low point in the fortunes of the country as a whole.
-Margaret Thatcher became one of the most unpopular leaders on record as a major recession kicked in.
-Unemployment surged to a post-war high, inflation went nearly as high as it had in 1974.
-Callaghan’s predictions of rioting on the streets if Thatcher won, were soon vindicated in Brixton and Toxteth.
+But aside from the distraction of Charles and Diana’s wedding, 1981, seems to have marked a major low point in the fortunes of the country as a whole.
+Margaret Thatcher became one of the most unpopular leaders on record, as a major recession kicked in.
+Unemployment surged to a post-war high, inflation also went nearly as high as it had in 1974.
+Callaghan’s predictions of rioting on the streets if Thatcher won, were soon proven right in both Brixton and Toxteth.
 Alan Moore predicted a Labour victory (as well as a second Kennedy presidency) in V For Vendetta.
 Chris Mullin predicted a Tory-SDP Coalition in A Very British Coup.